The Parity Flow Formalism: Tracking Quantum Information Throughout Computation: Acknowledgments

 \section{Acknowledgments}

 The authors thank F. Dreier, J. Farnsteiner, J. Kysela, N. Sakharwade and M. Traube for valuable comments and discussions.
 This study was supported by NextGenerationEU via FFG and Quantum Austria (FFG Project No.~FO999896208).
 This research was funded in part by the Austrian Science Fund (FWF) under Grant-DOI 10.55776/F71.
 This project was funded within the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 101017733.
 This publication has received funding under Horizon Europe Programme HORIZON-CL4-2022-QUANTUM-02-SGA via the project 101113690 (PASQuanS2.1).
+This study was supported by the Austrian Research Promotion Agency (FFG Project No. FO999924030, FFG Basisprogramm).
 For the purpose of open access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.